HarryPaniccc/DnD/Session Notes/Vanguard/Session 66 - The Ethfalian Caverns.md

 - Go get the bucket of water outside

 Time is running out kid but you're doing so well.
 Keep.
 Going.
 Find the answers.
 Your’e almost done.
 Follow the whispers.
 Find the answers.
-What Lucius is.
+What he is.
 You're in the right place.
 Just keep going.
 Kanan.
 KANAN.

 End.